bytecodealliance/wasm-micro-runtime/README.md

 Use extended library
 ------------------------
-In the application source project, it will include the WAMR built-in APIs header file and platform extension header files.
+In the application source project, it will include the WAMR built-in API's header file and platform extension header files.
 Assuming the board vendor extends the library which added an API called customized(), the WASM application would be like this:
 ``` C
 #include <stdio.h>
 #include "lib_export_dec.h" // provided by the platform vendor